Teterboro Airport: History

 Colonial Air Transport at Teterboro was the first private company to deliver mail by air.

 During World War II, the United States Army operated at the airport.
-The Port Authority of New York & New Jersey purchased it on April 1, 1949, from Fred L. Wehran, a private owner, and later leased it to Pan American World Airways (and its successor organization Johnson Controls) for 30 years until December 1, 2000, when the Port Authority assumed full responsibility for the operation of Teterboro.
+The Port of New York Authority came to a deal with Frederic Wehran on August 12, 1948 to purchase the airport for $3.015 million.
+At the time of the signed agreement, the Port Authority gave Wehran $100,000.
+The rest, official as of April 2, 1949, would be $1.4 million in bonds and $548,000 in cash.
+The rest would go to discharging the $967,000 mortgage on the airport.
+The Port Authority later leased it to Pan American World Airways (and its successor organization Johnson Controls) for 30 years until December 1, 2000, when the Port Authority assumed full responsibility for the operation of Teterboro.

 Since 1977, aircraft greater than 100000 lb are not allowed to take off from Teterboro, effectively banning commercial service.
 In 2003, U.S. Congressman Steve Rothman helped authorize a federal bill codifying the ban, citing excessive noise in the surrounding residential areas.

 In 2019, Teterboro Airport trailed Republic Airport in total number of aircraft operations by 46,047 (173,625 at TEB vs 219,672 at FRG), making it the second busiest general aviation airport in the region and fifth busiest airport when including operations from Kennedy Airport (463,198), Newark Airport (449,543), and LaGuardia Airport (374,539).

 In 2020, during the COVID-19 pandemic, the airport saw a significant drop in total number of aircraft operations, with a reduction in traffic to 86,465 (difference in 87,160 flights); however, Teterboro leads Republic Airport in transient flights, while Republic has more local general aviation traffic, with 165,250 flights during the pandemic.